B0neShAd0w/Hacktoria/Rabbit Hole.md

 ![Screenshot 2022-12-15 150938](https://user-images.githubusercontent.com/117080369/207896234-f0621480-79da-4283-90c0-f67c74510a83.png)

-Next we will run `Nmap` to see if there are any open ports we can abuse.
+Next we run `Nmap` to see if there are any open ports we can abuse.

 ```bash
 nmap -sC -sV 10.0.2.5
 ```
-Our `Nmap` scan confirms SSH is open - although there is no guarentee it is configured.
+Our `Nmap` scan confirms SSH is open - although there is no guarantee it is configured.

 ![Screenshot 2022-12-15 151346](https://user-images.githubusercontent.com/117080369/207897284-b969fb20-c749-4f74-9af7-d153b9d465fa.png)